jeongsk/mem0-mcp/README.md

 uv pip install -e .
 ```

-5. Update `.env` file in the root directory with your mem0 API key:
+5. Get your mem0 API key from [here](https://app.mem0.ai/dashboard/api-keys) and update the `.env` file in the root directory with your key:

 ```bash
 MEM0_API_KEY=your_api_key_here